 The global Church ↑

 At the head of the global Church is the Chief Apostle.
 He is the highest spiritual authority.
 His closest collaborators are the District Apostles.
-Their area of responsibility, namely the District Apostle Area, incorporates one or more District Churches.
+Their area of responsibility, namely the District Apostle Area, incorporates one or more Local Churches.
 Among other things, they are responsible for church construction and financial administration, as well as the pastoral care of the Church’s members and the spiritual training of the ministers.

 The national Churches ↑